sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Rubles/Ruble_API/Project_Class.md

 name

 The name of the project.
-Usually the basename of the root project directory.
+Usually, the basename of the root project directory.

 exists?